 Further along North Terrace, you’ll get to the Adelaide Botanic Gardens.
 As you walk the grounds or relax under a giant 100-year-old Morton Bay fig tree, don’t worry if you think you can hear lions roaring.
 The Adelaide Zoo is right next door to the Botanic Gardens.

 You’ll have to pay to get into the zoo, but it is a great place to spend a day.
-The primate exhibits, bird show, and petting zoo are all very popular.
+The primate exhibits, bird shows, and petting zoos are all very popular.
 However, the stars of the zoo are the two panda bears.
-Between the state of the art animal-friendly exhibits and the garden setting, the zoo is a relaxing and enjoyable experience.
+Between the state-of-the-art animal-friendly exhibits and the garden setting, the zoo is a relaxing and enjoyable experience.

 Australia is a sports-mad country, and one of the jewels in the crown of the sporting landscape is the Adelaide Oval.
 It is recognised internationally as one of the most scenic sports grounds in the world.

 Not only is it a spectacular stadium, but you can also do a guided tour of it – from the roof!
 The two-hour-long roof climb tours take you 50 metres above the ground as you walk around the roof of the oval.
 There is a range of tour options available – all provide great views of the oval and the city skyline.